 \section{Introduction}

-As we all known, generic solutions of the heat equation are usually analytic in the space but not analytic in time.
-In the Euclidean space, it is not difficult to construct no time-analytic solutions of the heat equation in a finite space-time cylinder.
-So it is an interesting subject to seek suitable conditions to ensure the time analyticity for solutions of the heat equation, e.g. \cite{[Wi]}.
+As is well known, generic solutions of the heat equation are usually analytic in space but not analytic in time.
+In Euclidean space, it is not difficult to construct non-time-analytic solutions of the heat equation in a finite space-time cylinder.
+It is therefore an interesting task to seek suitable conditions for ensuring the time analyticity of solutions of the heat equation (see \cite{[Wi]}).
 In a recent paper \cite{[Zh]}, Zhang proved that the ancient solutions with exponential growth in the space variable are time-analytic on a complete non-compact Riemannian manifold with the Ricci curvature bounded below.
 He also gave a necessary and sufficient condition on the solvability of the backward heat equation in a class of functions with exponential growth.
 Later, by choosing suitable space-time cutoff functions, Dong and Zhang \cite{[DZ]} extended Zhang's results to the solutions with quadratic exponential growth in the space variable.
 Meanwhile, they provided an example to indicate that the growth condition is sharp.
-For more results about time analyticity for parabolic equations, see \cite{[Ma]}, \cite{[KN]}, \cite{[Ko]}, \cite{[Gi]}, \cite{[EMZ]} and references therein.
+For more results about time analyticity for parabolic equations, see \cite{[Ma]}, \cite{[KN]}, \cite{[Ko]}, \cite{[Gi]}, \cite{[EMZ]}, \cite{[HHW]} and references therein.

 In this paper, we will study the time analyticity for smooth solutions of the heat equation on a complete non-compact gradient shrinking Ricci soliton (see the definition below).
-We find that the analyticity in time always holds on a fixed gradient shrinking Ricci soliton without any curvature assumption provided that the solutions have quadratic exponential growth in the space variable.
-This result may be useful for understanding the function theory on complete non-compact gradient shrinking Ricci solitons.
+We will prove that the analyticity in time always holds on a fixed gradient shrinking Ricci soliton without any curvature assumption, provided that the solutions have quadratic exponential growth in the space variable.
+This result may be useful for understanding the function theory of gradient shrinking Ricci solitons.